theryex/Denario_offline/docs/install.md

 ## Requirements

-For running Denario you will different API keys for the LLMs:

-- OpenAI API key
-- Gemini API key (optional)
-- Anthropic API key (optional)
-- gemini.json file (optional; needed if performing analysis with Gemini)
-- Perplexity API key (optional; needed to put citations in the papers)

-Click [here](apikeys.md) for more details on how to get the different API keys.
+For running Denario you will need different API keys for the LLMs.
+The supported ones are OpenAI, Gemini, Anthropic and Perplexity.
+[Read here](apikeys.md) more details on the LLMs required for each modules and how to get the different API keys.

 Also, you will need [LaTeX](https://www.latex-project.org/) installed for the write paper module.
 This is not required for the other modules.

 ## Virtual environment

 Given that Denario could install packages and run code, we recommend to run it within a virtual environment.
 We recommend using Python 3.12.
-You can create a virtual environment with
+You can create a virtual environment through different otions.

+## venv

 ```bash
 python3 -m venv Denario_env